EXPLAINER: Western states face first federal water cuts - NewsBreak

 “It’s a historic moment where drought and climate change are at our door,” said Chuck Cullom of the Central Arizona Project.

-Cities such as Las Vegas, Phoenix and Tucson, and Native American tribes are shielded from the first round of cuts.
+Cities like Las Vegas, Phoenix and Tucson, and Native American tribes are shielded from the first round of cuts.

 CAN THE DECLINE OF LAKE MEAD BE REVERSED?